StudentRND/Code-Evangelist-Manual/inclusion.md

 For the last few years, "inclusion" has been a large goal for many in the technology industry, and we think that's great!
 However, it's also become a buzzword for many of us: we say we need to be inclusive without thinking about what it means or how to achieve it.

-So before we talk about how to be inclusive, let's start by talking about what that means, why it's important, and TK.
+So before we talk about how to be inclusive, let's start by talking about what that means, why it's important.
+Then, in the following sections, we'll look at how we can create an inclusive atmosphere.

 # What Is Inclusion?